null

 Migrant children may come from large families with inadequate living space and low incomes and are susceptible to poor nutrition, housing, and sanitary conditions.
 They may have limited English skills and may experience limited success in school.
 These problems, combined with irregular school attendance, often lead to low academic performance, including accumulating sufficient units for graduation, which leads to many migrant students dropping out of school in their teens.

-Through the Migrant Education Program, these children are provided with supplemental education opportunities and support services to help overcome their difficulties.
+Through the Migrant Education program, these children are provided with supplemental education opportunities and support services to help overcome their difficulties.
 Migrant children can close the achievement gap in education and develop skills and options for a successful future.
 In addition, the program provides opportunities for them to develop self-confidence and build self-esteem.

 What is Identification and Recruitment (I&R)?

-Regional and district staff identify children within San Joaquin and Contra Costa Counties that may qualify for participation in Migrant Education.
+Regional and district staff identify children within San Joaquin and Contra Costa counties that may qualify for participation in Migrant Education.
 Once these children are identified, a recruiter arranges a visit at the child’s home to determine eligibility for the program.

 Why is I&R so important?